 Then we went to a little supermarket also near there, got a bottle of wine, a couple of bottles of water, some disposable glasses and some other stuff and then ended up having lunch just in front of the Eiffel tower (awesome view)

 Of course we were able to do this cause we went on spring and the weather was nice and all.

-If you're looking for a real restaurant, I'll point to the zone near 'Jardin du Luxembourg', where u can find lots of cute cafe :) about 10 years agoAnswered by Mafer Kendel via Travellr.com
+If you're looking for a real restaurant, I'll point to the zone near 'Jardin du Luxembourg', where u can find lots of cute cafe :) over 10 years agoAnswered by Mafer Kendel via Travellr.com

 If you want to keep prices reasonable but still want something a bit more exciting than a baguette, you could do worse than visiting Les Cocottes which is very close to the Eiffel Tower.
 They serve small dishes in a casual atmosphere, and it's tasty whilst still being value for money.
 It's pretty hard to find reasonably priced and interesting food in such a touristy area and this is definitely one of the best I've found.
 Good luck!

 http://www.eiffeltowertickets.co.uk/restaurants/ about 8 years agoAnswered by tjacks via Travellr.com